 Mathematical challenges are set regularly for the students to try independently and toinspire them to apply their Mathematical knowledge.
-We have a year 7 and 8 Maths fortnightly puzzle, Parallelogram puzzles (https://parallel.org.uk/), Barvember puzzles and creative activities in the after school Maths club.
+We have a year 7 and 8 Maths fortnightly puzzle, Parallelogram puzzles (https://parallel.org.uk/) and Barvember puzzles.

 Year 7, 8 and 9 take part in Mathematical challenges that contribute to the school house competition.
 There is an Easter egg race, London Underground activity and an eco-friendly competition.

 We also have two days dedicated to celebrating Mathematics – Number day and Pi day.
 During these days students in all year groups take part in a variety of different activities and discuss the history and importance of numbers and Pi.

 Head of Department: Mrs. J. Smith, M.Sc.
 (Hons), P.G.C.E.

 Email: jsmith followed by @ng6.unity-ed.uk